Privacy is guaranteed. Please read terms of service agreement before purchasing items.

 Plus, these three colors are available in 12 foot wide roll stock

 up to 12 foot wide

 Once paid, custom panel orders enter production the next business day and may not be cancelled or changed

 Custom cut-to-size rectangular knit shade sail panel options include...

 Black hem tape webbing (only color) for a sewn, reinforced perimeter.

-Grommeted Pinch Pleats GPP are $1.25 per foot and commonly added on panels longer/wider than 12 feet
+Grommeted Pinch Pleats GPP are $1.25 per foot and commonly added on larger panels.

-Grommeted Pinch Pleats can be laced to structure or have cable strung through grommets to hang
+Grommeted Pinch Pleats can be laced to structure or hung on cable to support larger panels.

 Open End Pockets are available to insert rod, pipe, board or cable through side